spetca/how-to-cocotb/README.md

 This repo is a synoposis on how to use cocotb for absolute idiots.
 Or, perhaps, how to use cocotb as a signal processing engineer.

-As a DSP engineer, you probably just want to shove a sinusoid through a verilog module most of the time and check the output.
-This repo aims to be a short intro on how to do that.
-How to do easy things like:
+As a DSP engineer, you probably just want to shove a sinusoid through a verilog module and check the output.
+This repo aims to be a short intro on how to do that - how to do "easy" things like:

   - setup a clock
   - reset a module